NOTIS and Seattle Cancer Care Alliance present

 Cost? $40 NOTIS members, $60 Non-members (Click to Join NOTIS).

 CE credits?
-4 CE credits for this workshop have approved from the Washington State AOC, CCHI, and Washington State DSHS.
+4 CE credits for this workshop have approved by the Washington State AOC, the CCHI, and the Washington State DSHS.
 4 CE credits for this workshop have been requested from the ATA.

 Certificates of Attendance will be awarded to all who arrive on time and stay for the entire workshop.
 Please allow yourself enough time to get to the site, find parking and sign in before the workshop begins.
 While latecomers are welcome to stay for the educational value of the workshop, DSHS will not provide CE credit if you arrive late, for any reason.

 Registration?
 Via the web (before midnight on March 26th)

 After registering, you will receive an email confirmation; if you do not receive a confirmation, your registration did not go through.

 Mail-in registration is not available for this workshop.